hypersign-protocol/docs/developers/hid-node.md

 **Address Format**

-The addressing schema used is `bech32` and the address prefix is `hid`
+The addressing scheme used is `bech32` and the address prefix is `hid`

 ### Commands